-converting to rofi from dmenu, it turns out, proved to be just the beginning.
-Its extended dmenu feature set refocused attention on the format possibilities of the menu content – not that there was anything dmenu restricted.
+converting from dmenu to rofi, it turns out, proved to be just the beginning.
+Its extended dmenu feature set refocused attention on the format possibilities of the menu content—not that there was anything dmenu restricted.

 But ricing has its own lure..

-column is a text formatting tool that space aligns text.
-This is facilitated by inserting a separator character into the menu content – of course, the dmenu functions must also accommodate these new Space formatted lines..
+the unix utility column is a text formatting tool that space aligns text.
+This is facilitated by inserting a separator character into the menu content—of course, the dmenu functions must also accommodate these new Space formatted lines..

 | column -s\^ -t

 where, the caret (^) character in this example is the column separator in the input list to dmenu a.k.a. rofi.

 to add a bit of uniqueness to this rofi usage, the input lines are also indented below the prompt message.
 This adds a touch of readability to the minimalist presentation which omits the commonly used background colour highlight (I use full transparency)..